Roughwood (Easttown Township, Pennsylvania)

+Roughwood, originally known as Lamb's Tavern, is an historic, American home that is located in Devon, Easttown Township, Chester County, Pennsylvania.

+It was added to the National Register of Historic Places in 1984.

+History and architectural features

-Roughwood, originally known as Lamb's Tavern, is a historic home located at Devon, Easttown Township, Chester County, Pennsylvania.
-It consists of three sections.
-The oldest section was built in 1819, on the foundations of an earlier log structure dated to about 1805.
-It is constructed of green serpentine ashlar and coated in stucco.
-The dining room wing was added in 1821–1822, when the house was used as a tavern.
+This historic structure consists of three sections.
+The oldest section was built in 1819, on the foundations of an earlier log structure that dates to circa 1805.
+It was built using green serpentine ashlar and was coated in stucco.
+The dining room wing was added between 1821 and 1822, when the house was used as a tavern.
 The third wing is the kitchen wing, with later service room additions.

-The house has a number of Federal style design details.
+The house has a number of Federal-style details.
 It was extensively renovated and modernized in 1928, under the direction of architect R. Brognard Okie (1875-1945).

 It was added to the National Register of Historic Places in 1984.